 Designing Sustainable Community-based Mangrove Harvesting and Restoration Models in Rufiji Delta

 Mangroves in the Rufiji Delta—which hosts about 50% of the country’s total mangrove cover — are under threat from traditional community dependence on the forest and governance issues related to community rights, access, and coordination, as underscored by the project proponents.
 Collaborative arrangements, including management planning and a restoration strategy, is therefore needed to safeguard the mangroves and the ecosystems they support.
 This project seeks to develop a sustainable, community-based harvesting and restoration model for the delta that will outline selective harvesting and permissible cut and rotation cycles.
-The project will also create two nurseries for community-led natural and artificial mangrove restoration activities.
+The project is also creating two nurseries for community-led natural and artificial mangrove restoration activities.

 Proponents: Institute of Marine Sciences- University of Dar es Salaam, Tanzania Forest Service, Wetlands International Africa, Kibiti District Council, and partners.